pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 1.9.1 =
+* Fixed issue with missing assets in the plugin setup.

 = 1.9.0 =
 * New "Conversion in Progress Indicator" option - a customizable visual indicator is shown when the conversion is in progress.
 * Fixed issue with the button appearence in MS Edge.